DorotheaMueller/mhbf/README.md

 ## How to run
 The jupyter notebooks are not dependent on each other and can be run individually.
-Most of them need numpy and matplotlib, so you might want to install these.
-Rarely, scipy and pyTorch are also used.
+Most of them need NumPy and Matplotlib, so you might want to install these.
+Rarely, SciPy and PyTorch are also used.